 - Certificate of Origin

-A certificate of origin, known as “C of O”, declares the country where a good in a particular international shipment originated.
+A certificate of origin, known as “C of O”, declares the country of origin for a good in a particular international shipment.
 Even though the commercial invoice usually includes a statement of origin, some countries require that a separate certificate of origin be completed.
 Customs offices will use this document to determine which duty rate to assess on the products being imported.

 Often, “C of O”s are required by importers to avoid paying import tariffs and they have become especially common due to a number of free trade agreements (FTA) that the United States has negotiated with other countries.